New standard rehabilitation conditions on mining leases

 Workshops and training

-To assist industry to transition to the reforms and ensure the compatibility of rehabilitation spatial data, a series of webinars will be held to demonstrate the functionality of the Mine Rehabilitation Portal and requirements for the development of the associated spatial data schemas.
+To assist industry to transition to the reforms and ensure the compatibility of rehabilitation spatial data, a series of webinars were held to demonstrate the functionality of the Mine Rehabilitation Portal and requirements for the development of the associated spatial data schemas.

 - Mine Rehabilitation Portal overview